Sublime Text package that helps you manage a collection of notes stored as Markdown files

 [[and you're shown a list of notes you can link to.

 - Note renaming.
-Change the Markdown heading and the note file is automatically renamed to match.
+Change the Markdown heading and the note file is automatically renamed to match and all backlinks are updated.

 - Open a URL conforming to the Markdown syntax with the same shortcuts you use for opening a note.